 Search Our Catalog

 What do you want to see at your library?
 Join TAB to help us make the library a better place for teens!
-We'll be meeting every other Thursday at 4 pm!
-In February we're meeting on the 13th and 27th.
+In May we'll meet on the 1st and 29th at 5 pm!
 Please email Courtney at clangdon@jaxpl.org or Brittany at boverby@jaxpl.org with questions!

 Well met, traveler!
 The Jacksonville Public Library is looking for brave adventurers to join our party!